argoproj-labs/hera/docs/user-guides/core-concepts.md

 ## Template invocators

-Template invocators to arrange templates, and are templates themselves, so can in fact recursively call themselves.
+Template invocators can be used to arrange template execution order, and are templates themselves, so can in fact recursively call themselves.

 ### Steps